gift-surg/GIFT-Grab/doc/issues.md

 # Known issues and limitations

 Not all of the following are GIFT-Grab issues.
-Some of them are related to the external dependencies.
+Some of them are related to the [external dependencies of GIFT-Grab][gg-tips].
 However here we document all as they may be useful when getting started with GIFT-Grab.

+[gg-tips]: doc/tips.md

 ## Installing GIFT-Grab locally